 Zion National Park has two entrances – Kolob Canyon and Zion Canyon.
 Kolob Canyon is located at the north end of the park; Zion Canyon is located at the south end of the park.

 The Zion Canyon entrance is the entrance closest to Zion Ponderosa Ranch Resort.
 The Zion Ponderosa Ranch Resort is located just on the other side of Zion National Park through the Zion Canyon entrance.
-Click here to see a map of our location.

 While Zion National Park will allow you to drive through the park via UT-9, public vehicles are not allowed to drive directly to most trailheads.
 By regulating transportation, Zion National Park is able to better preserve this beautiful park and protect its amazing wildlife.